 Open Access has various flavors, or variations, yet there is one pragmatic and inclusive definition given in the “Open Access Publishing in European Networks” document, distilled from Peter Suber’s “Open Access Overview”:

-The model has democratized the access to information by allowing unrestricted access to intellectual outputs produced with public funds.
+2 The model has democratized the access to information by allowing unrestricted access to intellectual outputs produced with public funds.
 The SciELO Network alone registers an average of more than 1.5 million journal article downloads a day.
 In the case of its eBooks, there have been more than 15 million downloads registered since the inception of the SciELO eBook service in early 2012.
+3 New complementary and alternative mechanisms to measure scientific impact of publications have been put in place, allowing to measure the value that this intellectual output represents to research and society.
+SciELO, has indexed 9 million outgoing citations from its content.
+4 Open Access has forged new avenues for regional cooperation such as LAReferencia, which seeks to create an interconnected network of institutional repositories accessible from a centralized search system.
+5

 Latin America and the Caribbean have made great advancements in the field of Open Access, and now confront enormous challenges such as its economic sustainability and its capacity to resist commercial interests from publishing companies, and the measurement of the “value” and impact of its intellectual outputs.
 Where do you think Open Access is going in Latin America?